 The Kumaris of Nepal: virgin girls that are living goddesses

 This is my story in searching, understanding and uncovering the Kumari of Nepal.
-To understand it a little better I suggest one should know who or what the living goddess known as the Kumari is.
+I’ve been writing about the Kumari for over 10 years now.
+To understand it all a little better I suggest one should know who or what the living goddess known as the Kumari is first.

-The Kumari is a premenstrual girl selected by a Newari council to be the vessel or incarnation of the Hindu goddess Taleju.
+The Kumari is a premenstrual girl selected by a Newari (ethnic group of the Kathmandu Valley) council to be the vessel or incarnation of the Hindu goddess Taleju.
 She must undertake a controversial selection process and an equally questioned life until menstruation ends her time as a living deity.

-Meanwhile this is my personal account in search of the Kumari.
+Meanwhile this is my personal account in search of the Kumari in Nepal.

 First attempt at visiting a Kumari in Nepal

-It’s no secret that the Kumari lives in a house located in Durbar square in Kathmandu.
-The guidebooks state this with ease adding that catching a glimpse of her was possible through an upper window yet very rare.
+It’s no secret that the Kumari lives in a house located in Durbar square in Kathmandu known as Kumari Ghar.
+The guidebooks stated this with ease adding that catching a glimpse of her was possible through an upper window yet very rare.

 Trying in vain to meet the Kumari

 Back then I asked questions about the possibility of seeing her.
 They were denounced as not possible.
 I wondered why.
 Quite simply I had taken both the wrong approach and was caught between ongoing internal Kumari problems.